 The technical limitations (what is and is not allowed in a file name) of different operating systems relies on their chosen method of storing data.
 This does not mean the physical hardware, but rather a filesystem, such as FAT32, NTFS, exFAT, etc.

 Each of these systems has different limitations on file names, for instance some may differentiate between upper and lower case letters, others may not.
 Each operating system will have detailed documentation explaining which characters are permitted.

 Aside from the technical limitations on file naming, there are ways to name files to enable easy manipulation of data.
-It would be advisable to ensure file naming is BS1192 compliant.
+It would be advisable to ensure file naming is compliant with the local National Annex to ISO 196502:2018.
+For the United Kingdom, for example, this would be UK National Annex to BS EN ISO 1965-2:2018.
 This would result in the following naming convention – details of which can be found in the relevant standard:

-However, even if the relevant standard is not followed rigorously (as may be the case where interaction with other disciplines is minimal, or name limits are encountered) the file name should contain the following elements:
+However, even if the relevant standard is not followed rigorously (as may be the case where interaction with other disciplines is minimal, the client or design team requires otherwise, or name limits are encountered) the file name should at the very least contain the following elements:

 A useful format for dates is reverse size order (YYMMDD) which means folders ordered by name will always be listed in ascending or descending chronological order.

 You’ll note two important aspects of the convention above:

 Ideally, a changelog (as described below) should also be provided to allow tracking of changes when the software itself does not have this capability.